wp-plugins/teachpress/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 3.1.3 - (25.07.2012) =
+* Bugfix: Fixed a silent overbooking of courses
+* Bugfix: Fixed the complete handling of free places to reduce possible collisions of database queries during the enrollment process
 = 3.1.2 - (14.06.2012) =
 * New: [tpenrollments, tpcourselist]: New parameter "term" for selecting the term you want to show = 3.1.1 - (05.04.2012) =